 There are other benefits of self-employment that are so fantastic that I wouldn’t want to go back to being an employee.
-Last night I was at the parents’ evening at Little Miss W’s kindergarten and some of the parents were stressing about the kindergarten being closed for two days longer than they’d expected at Christmas.
+Last night I was at the parents’ evening at Miss W’s kindergarten and some of the parents were stressing about the kindergarten being closed over Christmas for two days longer than they’d expected.
 And apparently it’s not enough for the kindergarten to publish its holiday calendar for 2016 in October 2015.
 One woman said that at her company she had to put in her holiday request for summer 2016 already in June 2015.
 That’s crazy.
 Imagine having to stress about whether you’ll be allowed to take time off work to look after your kids when the kindergarten is closed.
 I couldn’t go back to that.

 I see lots of people working crazy hours at jobs they don’t like and are not appreciated in.
 Some of them get so stressed they get seriously ill.
 Then their company decides to have another reorg and their job is suddenly gone and they are moved to a different role like pawns on a big corporate chessboard.
 Scott Adams expresses it all much more eloquently than I ever could in his Dilbert cartoons.
 I highly recommend reading his books as a way of gaining some perspective on the futility of the corporate world and giving yourself a kick up the ass to get out of it.

 Dreaming of Having Enough Time